aya-soghayyer/Mastering-JavaScript-in-20-Days/Day2.md

 ```
 # Notes for me =>
--Arrays can hold any type of items, or mix and match
+-Arrays can hold any type of items, or mix and match.
+-when I push some of number in array using function push like this format push([]),  it will make a nested array .
+-"Mutable" data can be edited (e.g. Arrays)
+"Immutable" data always stays the same (e.g. strings & other primitives).
+-concat() did not change the original array it changed the new array.